VioletGiraffe/file-commander/README.md

 * A compiler with C++ 17 support is required.
 * Qt 5.12 or newer required.
 * Windows: you can build using either Qt Creator or Visual Studio for IDE.
 Visual Studio 2015 or newer is required - v140 toolset or newer.
 Run `qmake -tp vc -r` to generate the solution for Visual Studio.
 I have not tried building with MinGW, but it should work as long as you enable C++ 14 support.
-* Linux: `cd` to directory with project, run single call `qmake` to generate Makefile and build via `make`.
-Could use `make -j <number of threads>` to make everythings a bit faster.
+* Linux: `cd` to directory with project, run `qmake -r` to generate Makefile and build via `make -j`.
 * Mac OS X: You can use either Qt Creator (simply open the project in it) or Xcode (run `qmake -r -spec macx-xcode` and open the Xcode project that has been generated).
+Or you an build from command line with `qmake -r` followed by `make -j`.